-With the addition of Russell Westbrook, along with the Golden State Warriors losing Kevin Durant – and Klay Thompson for most of the season with an injury – the Houston Rockets are debuting a new look in a season in which they hope to finally overcome their rival.
+With the addition of Russell Westbrook, along with the Golden State Warriors losing Kevin Durant and Klay Thompson for most of the season with an injury, the Houston Rockets are debuting a new look in a season in which they hope to finally overcome their rival.

 The rest of the logo is brand new.

 It features a gray and black basketball behind the primary icon, with a ring orbiting the basketball.
 The city and nickname are written in white inside the orbit, on each side of the “R” icon.
-The font used is similar to the one in the primary logo that was used since 2003, but it’s not quite the same.
+The font used is similar to the one in the primary logo that has been used since 2003, but it’s not quite the same.

 In a press release, the team says the logo will be used internationally, as it “matches the desire of the franchise to be champions of the basketball world.”